Nivash676/AI-AGENT/README.md

 ▶️ Running the Application

+###

+# Documentation

+Final Step for You

+1. Create the .env file in the root folder.

+2. Add your keys.

-Start the FastAPI server using the following command:
-          python -m app.main
+3. Start the FastAPI server using the following command: python -m app.main

 The API will be available at http://127.0.0.1:8000.
 You can access the interactive Swagger documentation at /docs